Advice on how to slim down is everywhere, but the weight-loss industry is laced with myths that won’t help you reach your goals.

 Stick with black coffee for optimum results, and get the benefit of rich antioxidant content at the same time.
 Green tea doesn’t have as much caffeine as coffee, but the catechins in tea are believed to work in a synergistic manner with the caffeine to rev up metabolism and burn more fat.
 (26)

-Many people have a difficult time getting adequate amounts of protein, and adding a supplement can make all the difference for weight loss.
+Many people have a difficult time getting adequate amounts of protein, and adding whey protein can make all the difference for weight loss.

 Test subjects who used whey protein to replace some of their calories lost up to 8 pounds more than those who didn’t.
 (27)